bylehn/pme-symposium-2025/slides.md

 </div>

 <!--
 Hi everyone!
 I'm Fabian Byléhn and I am a PhD candidate here at PME.
 Today I'm excited to share our work on creating materials that simultaneously control both mechanical deformation and acoustic properties.
-Our approach uses differentiable optimization to design network structures with previously unachievable dual functionality.
 -->

 ---